 “Paris is the living city of love, the language is beautiful, the food is divine, and walking beside the Seine on a warm Summer’s evening is just about the most romantic travel experience I can imagine.”

 But romance isn’t the exclusive territory of Paris.
 Debbie’s tip for ramping up the romance wherever you are, is to arrange a couple’s massage followed by a private dinner for two under the stars—weather-permitting, of course.
 “That works just about anywhere”, quips Debbie.

-For Carissa Johnson, Manager of ATAS-accredited Shire Travel, the romantic pull of the Indian Ocean is irresistible.
-"The Maldives offer the ultimate beach settings with white, powdery sand, turquoise water and friendly, local service", says Carissa.
+For Carissa Johnson, Manager of ATAS-accredited travel agency Shire Travel (Sydney, NSW), the romantic pull of the Indian Ocean is irresistible.
+“The Maldives offer the ultimate beach settings with white, powdery sand, turquoise water and friendly, local service”, says Carissa.
 Like Debbie, she also suggests that experiences can heighten the romance.

 “Splurge on once-in-a-lifetime activities such as snorkelling with Manta Rays, diving with Whale sharks or underwater dining.
 Sunset drinks and a private destination dinner are the perfect romantic ending to the day.
 And if you’re travelling as a family, pre-book a babysitter to give the grown-ups much needed reconnection time without distraction”, suggests Carissa insightfully.